YouthZest-Lin/OccTrack360/README.md

 ### Step 2.
 Data Preparation

 To evaluate our FoSOcc on TrackOcc-Waymo, you can download the data on [Hugging Face](https://huggingface.co/datasets/zgchen33/TrackOcc_waymo).
+And our [OccTrack360 dataset](https://huggingface.co/datasets/YouthZestLin/OccTrack360) will be coming soon.

 ## 🎥 Demo